RaniaG/webpack-reference/README.md

   })
 );
 ```
+The following utilities improve performance by compiling and serving assets in memory rather than writing to disk:
+- webpack-dev-server
+- webpack-hot-middleware
+- webpack-dev-middleware
 ### Code Splitting:
 This feature allows you to split your code into various bundles which can then be loaded on demand or in parallel.<br>
 It can be used to achieve smaller bundles and control resource load prioritization which, if used correctly, can have a major impact on load time.